Nicologies/PrExtras/README.md

 ## Integrate with other plugins

 When using this plugin with [Hedwig](https://github.com/Nicologies/Hedwig) and [User Mapping](https://github.com/Nicologies/usermapping), you will be able to send Slack/HipChat notification of the build failures to the pull request author, assignee, participants and the guy who triggerred the build.

-## Known Issue

-It won't work if your branch is named numeric.